SoremiKayode/Python-Repository/README.md

 python,
 We use the smtp library to send the mail and the ssl library for encryption,
-We start by imorting both library import smtplib, ssl
+We start by importing both library import smtplib, ssl

 To be able to send html content, we need import the